Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints

 In this section we evaluate our approach when the asset universe is comprised of the Fama-French 49 industry portfolios.
-As mentioned earlier we employed two benchmarks: an equally-weighted index calculated daily from all portfolios and the CRSP NYSE value-weighted index.
+We employed two benchmarks: an equally-weighted index calculated daily from all portfolios and the CRSP NYSE value-weighted index.
 As sector indices we employed both the equally-weighted indices of each sector as well as the CRSP sector indices mentioned previously.

-We used the same setup as in Section \ref{sec:subsetout} and Section~\ref{sec:standardout}: 60 in-sample returns with rebalancing every 21 days, no transaction costs and $\Delta = 0.05$.
-Computation times were even smaller than those reported in Section \ref{sec:outOfSampleSP500} since the asset universe comprises far fewer assets.
+We used the same setup as in Section~\ref{sec:subsetout} and Section~\ref{sec:standardout}: 60 in-sample returns with rebalancing every 21 days, no transaction costs and $\Delta = 0.05$.
+Computation times were even smaller than those reported above with regard to the S\&P~500 since the asset universe comprises far fewer assets.
 The results with equally-weighted indices are shown in Table~\ref{table4}, and the results with the CRSP indices are shown in Table~\ref{table5}.

 With regard to Table~\ref{table4} we have that scaled subset SSD outperforms unscaled subset SSD across all six of the performance measures shown.
-Scaled subset SSD is superior to scaled standard SSD with respect to four measures (CAGR, Sortino, Vol and MDD), inferior with respect to FV and CAGR.
+Scaled subset SSD is superior to scaled standard SSD with respect to four measures (Sharpe, Sortino, Vol and MDD), inferior with respect to FV and CAGR.
 Both scaled subset SSD and scaled standard SSD outperformed the equally-weighted index with respect to all six performance measures.
 As we observed previously with our S\&P~500 results subset SSD portfolios are much more diversified than their standard SSD counterparts.

 With regard to Table~\ref{table5} and the CRSP indices we have that scaled subset SSD performs better than unscaled subset SSD (superior in four performance measures, inferior in two).
 Scaled subset SSD outperformed scaled standard SSD for five of the six performance measures.
 Both subset SSD approaches achieved better performance (in all six performance measures) as compared with the CRSP NYSE value-weighted index.

 On balance the results for Fama-French data in this section confirm the effectiveness of our (scaled) subset SSD approach as compared to other approaches.